bluesky/ophyd-async/docs/explanations/decisions/0007-subpackage-structure.md

 ## Context

-[](./0004-repository-structure) proposed a top level repository structure divided into:
+[](./0004-repository-structure) proposed a top level repository structure.
+This builds upon it, suggesting a top level structure divided into:

 - `ophyd_async.core`: Core classes like `Device`, `Signal` and `AsyncStatus`
 - `ophyd_async.epics`: Epics specific signals and devices
 - `ophyd_async.tango`: Tango specific signals and devices
-- `ophyd_async.panda`: PandA Device written on top of Epics or Tango modules
+- `ophyd_async.fastcs`: FastCS (EPICS or Tango) devices like PandA
+- `ophyd_async.planstubs`: Plan stubs for various flyscan functionality
+- `ophyd_async.sim`: Simulated devices for demos and tests

 This ADR proposes a public sub-package structure.
 The internal private structure should be flat, but can change according to the number of classes in a public package.